kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

   - 🎯`Java Script` is a compiled language but java script is not purely interpreted language.

-    - 👍`Interpreted :` Code is not being read at all and execution is started.
+  - 🎯`Interpreted :` Code is not being read at all and execution is started.

-    - 👍`Compiled :` Code is read at least once and then only it starts execution.
+  - 🎯`Compiled :` Code is read at least once and then only it starts execution.

     ---